mbloch/mapshaper/docs/development/label-tool-design.md

-carrying the size the selection already shared. `getToggleState()` and the select predicates themselves are in `test/gui-label-tool-state-test.mjs`: what each kind matches, that a property left unset matches the default it renders as while an unset font is its own value, that position and colour do not count as text style, and which items a given layer is worth offering.
+carrying the size the selection already shared. `getToggleState()` and the select predicates themselves are in `test/gui-label-tool-state-test.mjs`: what each kind matches, that a property left unset matches the default it renders as while an unset font is its own value, that position and colour do not count as text style, which items a given layer is worth offering, and that "same text style" is offered whatever it matches while the others come and go.

 Still to write: